liberapay/liberapay.org/en/bylaws.md

 The status of member is lost:

-- by detah for individuals or dissolution for organizations
+- by death for individuals or dissolution for organizations
 - by resignation
 - by exclusion (decided in the manner defined by the rules of procedure)